joeybab3/Ninebot-ESP32-Scooter-Locator/README.md

 The repo has it intalled already so you can just run `composer update` to insure it is up to date.

-Change credentials in `credentials.php` to match your database login/preferences.
+Change credentials in `Server/credentials.php` to match your database login/preferences.

-Once you have sets up the credentials, run InstallSchema/index.php.
+Once you have sets up the credentials, run `Server/InstallSchema/index.php`.

 ## Building/location footprints